 The AEF’s Educational Bald Eagle Nest Cam Program has grown exponentially since its inception.
 These LIVE high-definition nest cams featuring captive and wild Bald Eagle nests in Tennessee, Florida, and Washington, DC have captivated millions of viewers from around the globe.

 The AEF rehabilitates injured Bald Eagles and other birds of prey and releases them back into the wild, ideally close to where it was found.
 If their injuries are beyond repair, they are given a permanent home at the AEF or another raptor facility.
 In addition to the treatment of injured, sick, and orphaned eagles, AEF’s Eagle rehabilitation qualification is an important factor to its successful daily care of brooding Eagles, their young, and Eagles being hacked for release.

-Since 1992, the AEF’s captive-breeding and hacking programs have resulted in 166 young Bald Eagles being set free into the foothills of the Great Smoky Mountains in east Tennessee from an artificial nesting tower.
+Since 1992, AEF has released 166 young bald eagles into the foothills of the Great Smoky Mountains in east Tennessee from an artificial nesting tower.
 Most of these Eaglets have come from the AEF’s non-releasable Bald Eagle breeding pairs (who chose each other as mates in captivity), while the others have been transferred to the AEF from zoos, raptor facilities, and wild nests from around the country.
-The AEF has also released 11 Golden Eaglets into the wild, most of which were hatched by the AEF’s non-releasable Golden Eagle breeding pair.

 Our activities and programs are recognized and accredited by the U.S. Fish & Wildlife Service, Tennessee Wildlife Resources Agency, Association of Fish & Wildlife Agencies, Independent Charities of America, Animal Charities of America, Charity Navigator, and many more.
 Learn more at www.eagles.org.